Your business is doing great locally, and now you are planning to take it one step further into new global markets.

 - Functionality Testing: Ensuring that the localized software application works as intended and is compatible with the target platform, device, and network.

-- User Experience Testing: Making sure the localized software provides a seamless and intuitive user experience for users in the target market by testing aspects such as readability, usability, and accessibility.
+- User Experience Testing: Making sure the localized software provides a seamless and intuitive user experience for users in a specific target market by testing aspects such as readability, usability, and accessibility.

 - Compliance Testing: Confirming that the software meets requirements related to privacy, security, and accessibility to ensure that it complies with local laws, regulations, and industry standards